Hoyasumii/avengers-endgame/README.md

 [Present Bruce pretends to smash things in a sarcastic way.
 He tears his shirt off, and walks over to a car.
 He lightly punches the car, making a small dent, all the while making growling noises.
 He picks up a motorbike and throws it at a wall, wincing as it hits the wall.]

 [Shot cuts to the Roof of the Sanctum Sanctorum where 2012 The Ancient One protects it.
-Bruce tr
+Bruce tri